What Are the Energy Solutions?

 Sorry, I can’t!

-So I see carbon capture and storage as necessary for things like cement manufacture and perhaps a few other things.
+So I see carbon capture and storage as necessary for things like cement manufacture and perhaps a few other things- but NOT for energy production.
 We should really endeavor to minimize how much of it we use though, as the risk of us suddenly having a giant CO2 eruption somewhere seems quite real.

 What we should not be confused by is enhanced oil recovery.
-That’s a scam being run by the fossil fuel industry, who is trying to get carbon credits for something they do for their own profit.
+Thats a scam being run by the fossil fuel industry, who is trying to get carbon credits for something they do for their own profit.
 When the oil extracted is burned, we end up with MORE CO2 in the atmosphere, not less.
-Giving credits to O&G companies for EOR is madness.
-It’s the kind of bad public policy that we can expect going forward though, unless we’re very vigilant.
+Giving credits to oil and gas companies for EOR is madness.
+Its the kind of bad public policy that we can expect going forward though, unless were very vigilant.

 What We Should Not Do